 |It helps to use a drill bit mixer for this.|

 That had a few days to dry while we acquired the tile we would be using.
 Finding the perfect tile was tricky.
 The big box stores had gray rectangular tile, but it was either really big or way too small.
 Then, wouldn't you know it, I discovered the most fantastic tile on Craigslist!
 I guess this should be no surprise since most of the furniture in our house is the result of diligent Craigslist hunting.
 But tile!
 Apparently some lady had bought too much (as in 1800 square feet too much) and was selling the excess at a discount.
-For 85 cents a square foot, we bought enough to do the fireplace and both bathroom floors plus the shower walls, if we so desired.
-This extra thick porcelain tile supposedly retails for $4.17/sq ft so....SCORE.
+We bought enough to do the fireplace and both bathroom floors plus the shower walls, if we so desired.

 Now back to work for step three: laying some tile!
 I decided to do the top row of tiles first.
 Since you have to start with the bottom row (tiles will slide down if not supported), I used a scrap piece of wood and screwed it into the studs on either side of the fireplace, making sure it was level.